Free Detox Centers

 Referral

 Many individuals enter detox treatment after being seen by their doctor or in another medical setting like an emergency room.
-A medical professional can provide you with a referral to a detox center in your area.
+A medical professional can provide a referral to a detox center in your area.

 If you feel concerned about the cost of services, be clear with your provider about your insurance and income situation.